 Why DIY Home Security Is a Very Bad Idea

-Everywhere you turn nowadays there's a DIY recipe to complete almost anything yourself, and DIY home security
+Everywhere you turn nowadays there's a DIY recipe to complete almost anything yourself, and DIY home security is no different.

 Today there's homemade laundry detergent, DIY home décor, DIY solar panels - just about anything you can think of!

 Even kids are enjoying a new wave of DIY toys.

 DIY seems to be taking over the world, but there are some things, however, that should simply not become a DIY project.